 At this level, the product is now no more bought frequently, resulting in a huge drop in sales.
 Also, the decreasing interest of the customer or the introduction of a better solution by rivals plays a crucial role in its retirement.

-What is product life-cycle management?
+What is product life-cycle management software?

 The product life cycle management can be defined as the method to manage data and processes utilized in creating, designing, selling, etc. in its lifecycle as well as its supply chain.
 It is being referred to as a broader term rather than just managing the engineering process of the product.